-• Ast October the General Conference council recommended that a special offering for religious liberty work be taken early in 1904.
+Ast October the General Conference council recommended that a special offering for religious liberty work be taken early in 1904.
 The first Sabbath in March was the date Dallas, Texas and receive a "Street Map of first set, but to give more time for the the City of St. Louis, and World's Fair TO ST LOUIS announcement, we have set the time Guide."
 Invaluable to strangers in St. Sabbath, March 12.

-In the re-organization of the work on departmental lines called for in general, union, and state conferences, the time has fully come to develope the department of religious liberty, to enable it to bring out up-to-date literature, and to make an earnest ests will take his LOCAL PAPER, because he effort to lift up the voice of warning gets a class of news and useful information against the influences that are work- irom it that he can get nowhere else. ing to bring about the enforcement of Sunday laws. agencies are working day and night NEWSPAPER in order to keep in close touch to mold sentiment and secure control with the outside world.
-Such a paper as of legislation to enforce the worship of the beast and its image.
+In the re-organization of the work on departmental lines called for in general, union, and state conferences, the time has fully come to develope the department of religious liberty, to enable it to bring out up-to-date against the influences that are work- from it that he can get nowhere else. ing to bring about the enforcement of Sunday laws. of legislation to enforce the worship of the beast and its image.
 We shall be surprised at the sudden manifestations of strength on the part of these organized movements one of these days.
 Now is our time to work.
 One call for immediate work is supplied by the opportunities in connection with the St. Louis World's Fair.